 JSTOR has supported higher education in prison since 2007 by providing a tool to support offline access to our collections for incarcerated students.
 Since 2019,we have expanded this work with two pilot programs.
-First, with funding from the Andrew W. Mellon Foundation, we conducted a pilot program to develop new and improved support for offline access.
+First, with funding from the Mellon Foundation, we conducted a pilot program to develop new and improved support for offline access.
 Second, with funding from Ascendium Education Group, we have initiated a pilot program to create and test a version of JSTOR to which incarcerated students can gain direct access, progress towards which will be reported on this project page.

 We believe that a freely available library of high-quality educational content provided to HEP programs by a mission-based not-for-profit such as ITHAKA can provide a counterpoint to the growing impact of for-profit education and technology solutions in prison, and play a positive role in helping to lower the cost and improve the outcomes and experience of education in prison.

 With generous support from the Mellon Foundation, we are launching a three year project to scale access to JSTOR to all higher education in prison (HEP) programs in the United States.
 We will provide both offline and direct access solutions that meet programs' and facilities' security requirements while making the student experience as close as possible to that of their peers on the outside.

 What we plan to do

 - Add all US HEP Programs to JSTOR's Access Initiative, eliminating licensing costs to access JSTOR collections.

 - Survey the dynamic and growing community of HEP programs in order to assess need for and ability to implement both solutions.

 - Scale access to both the offline and direct access solutions, working with departments of corrections and HEP programs to implement and support the systems.